A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known attractions.

 The Sakura Zensen (桜前線), or the Cherry Blossom Front, refers to the advancing of cherry blossoms across Japan.
-As it provides estimated dates of full blossoming, it is the most useful tool for anyone planning a Sakura viewing trip.
-Typically, the first blooms appear in the southern-most areas of Kyushu Island around late March.
-The blooms then advance northwards, reaching the northernmost island of Hokkaido around the middle of May.
+As it provides estimated dates of full blossoming, it is the most important tool for anyone planning a Sakura viewing trip, otherwise also known as Hanami.

 2. Be Prepared for Wet Weather and Occasional Chills

-Sakura represents renewal to the Japanese, due to them being one of the first flowers to bloom in spring.
-For travelers, this means that sakura viewing days are likely to still be chilly, with occasional showers, especially if your trip is around the end of March.
+Sakura represents renewal in Japanese culture as they are one of the first flowers to bloom in spring.
+For travelers, what this means is that Sakura viewing days are likely to still be wintry and with occasional showers.
+This is especially so if your trip is around the end of March.

-Therefore, always be flexible with your itinerary.
+In other words, always be flexible with your itinerary.
 Be ready to swap for indoor destinations should you wake up to horrid weather.
-Take note too that heavy rain is a menace to the blossoms.
-Nothing sweeps them off the trees more effectively than an hour of splattering.
+Take note too that heavy rain is a menace to cherry blossoms, nothing sweeps the delicate petals off the trees more effectively than an hour of splattering.